 The authorities suspect the smuggling network goes past the three in custody “including shipping agents and different officials as the committal was suspected to be going through Entebbe International Airport”

-The smuggler may have utilized Uganda “in light of the fact that our laws are somewhat lax on trafficking”, calling for harsher laws against wildlife traffickers “so that Uganda is not used as a smuggling route”.
+The smuggler may have utilized Uganda “because our laws are somewhat lax on trafficking”, calling for harsher laws against wildlife traffickers “so that Uganda is not used as a smuggling route”.

 Over 30,000 African elephants are unlawfully killed every year for their ivory tusks, primarily to satisfy demand in the Asian market for products converted as traditional medicine or as status symbols.